 Rohypnol (generic name, flunitrazepam), a potent benzodiazepine (a class of tranquilizing agents), is known as Mexican Valium, circles, roofies, la rocha, roche, R2, rope and forget-me pill.
 Adverse effects include low blood pressure, dizziness, confusion, visual disturbances, inability to urinate fully and in some users, aggressive behavior.
 Dependence on flunitrazepam can occur.
 Withdrawal produces symptoms such as headache, tension, extreme anxiety, restlessness, muscle pain, light sensitivity, numbness and tingling of arms and legs, and even seizures.

 Inhalant abuse is also increasingly popular in adolescents and young adults.
-An inhalant is a vapor you breathe in and may be liquid or gases.
+An inhalant is a vapor you breathe in and may be in the form of liquid or gases.

 Nitrous oxide: This is an inhalant used in whipped cream chargers and dispensed into balloons.
 Known as whippets, abusers inhale nitrous air through the balloon.
 Nitrous oxide has anesthetic effects and may give a high from breathing the low oxygen content in the balloon.
 Sudden death has been reported from breathing air with low oxygen content.
 Other dangers include producing air bubbles in the lungs and chest and rupture of the eardrums.
 Chronic abusers may develop nerve damage.